parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ## Swift Playgrounds

 ^ Let's take a more detailed look at Swift playgrounds, our favourite example of this sort of thing!
+^ we think this basically because they are more or less designed for it

 ---